 Circles is a community-based initiative that creates relationships across economic boundaries.
 It connects people of low-income who have attended the Getting Ahead program with people of middle and upper-income who have attended a full-day Bridges Out of Poverty workshop, on a weekly basis, in a casual and purposeful way.

-At each meeting all the Circles members volunteer to enjoy a meal together, connect, share of themselves and learn from each other.
+At each meeting, all Circles members volunteer to enjoy a meal together, connect, share and learn from each other.
 Members form long-lasting authentic relationships built on mutual respect and increase the social capital for all involved.

 Allies: One to four middle class individuals who have completed a Bridges Out of Poverty workshop and are willing to engage in an authentic, intentional friendships built on mutual respect with the Leader (and their family).